 Our epilepsy specialists (epileptologists) offer complete services to learn how epilepsy impacts your life — body, mind and spirit.
-This allows us to understand your needs and design a plan to meet the hopes and goals you have for your treatment.
+This allows us to understand your needs and design a personalized plan to meet the hopes and goals you have for your treatment.

 Noninvasive brain monitoring and imaging

 Doctors use a range of tests to analyze your brain activity.
 These tests study flow in the brain and help doctors study the part of the brain that’s causing seizures.

 - Magnetic resonance imaging (MRI) which shows brain structure and functional MRI (fMRI), and shows brain activity